jbrnsk/Upville/README.md

 Welcome to Upville!
 This is a tactical turn-based game developed in Unity.

 The GitHub repository is open-source.
-Feel free to download it, learn from it, and follow along with our development streams that generally occur on Twitch Sunday, Tuesday, and Thursday nights at 8 PM EST:
+Feel free to download it, learn from it, and follow along with our development streams that occur on Twitch Sunday, Tuesday, and Thursday nights at 8 PM EST (with occasional scheduling exceptions):

 https://www.twitch.tv/jvgamedev